How to be a Good Interviewer:

-2. Choose your questions wisely.
+Choose your questions wisely.

-3. Have an interview structure.
+Have an interview structure.

-For example, make the first part of the interview a brief introduction and description of the main goals of the position and what your company hopes to achieve, followed by the interview questions.
+For example, make the first part of the interview a brief introduction and description of the main goals of the position and what your company hopes to achieve, followed by interview questions.
 Lastly, give the interviewee an opportunity to ask a few questions of their own.

-4. Take notes and listen carefully.
+Take notes and listen carefully.